-Program Fee This fee is for work done by the Johannesburg Child Welfare team on behalf of a family and/or on behalf of a child, including processing of paperwork and legal fees for completing adoptin in South Africa, including: Court Process, Birth Registration and other Administrative costs \$4,000 [+] Johannesburg Child Welfare Travel & Accomodation Exper ises \$9,000 Travel Cost Paid by family directly to various vendors prior to and during travel.
+Program Fee This fee is for work done by the Johannesburg Child Welfare team on behalf of a family and/or on behalf of a child, including processing of paperwork and legal fees for completing adoptin in South Africa, including: Court Process, Birth Registration and other Administrative costs.
+Fees are refundable if services are not rendered after payment.
+Rand 54,106 approx. \$,4000 USD [+] Johannesburg Child Welfare Travel & Accomodation Expenses \$9,000 Travel Cost Paid by family directly to various vendors prior to and during travel.
 Includes round trip airfares, hotel, food, transportation (approximated and varies according to family's residence, region where child resides and season).
-Costs for non adoption tourism/activities are not included in this estimate. \$9,000 Various 3rd party entities (airlines, hotels, restaurants, ground transportation companies, tourist sites, etc.) Contributions \$0 Care of Child \$0 ESTIMATED TOTAL COST FOR ADOPTING IN SOUTH AFRICA \$36,190-\$41,220 provider JCW and are paid to pence-Chapin who in turn send fee to appropriate entity.
-Pass the identified entities within South Africa.
-Itemized invoice provided ed on adoption of one child.
-Additional fees apply for the adoption 1 5 The cost breakdown shown above is an estimate provided for planning purposes and is subject to change.
-Please note that variables les J
+Costs for non adoption tourism/activities are not included in this estimate. \$9,000 Various 3rd party entities (airlines, hotels, restaurants, ground transportation companies, tourist sites, etc.) Contributions \$0 Care of Child \$0 ESTIMATED TOTAL COST FOR ADOPTING IN SOUTH AFRICA \$36,190-\$41,220 who in turn send fee to appropriate entity.
+Pass i ities within South Africa.
+Itemized invoice provide Expenses are estimated based on adoption n of one child.
+Additional fees apply for the adoption of siblings.
+The cost breakdown shown above is an estimation ate provided for planning purposes.
+Third party estim nated fees may be subject to change Client Signature: Date: Client Signature (if applicable): Date: